SpoqenAI/dashboard/memory-bank/activeContext.md

 - Focused on real estate specific insights and lead qualification metrics.
 - **Prioritized user-specific data filtering for security and privacy, ensuring users only interact with their own assistant's data.**
 - **Adopted a tabbed interface for the dashboard to provide a more organized and intuitive user experience for both analytics and settings management.**
+- **Refined bulk analysis logic to be precise in only analyzing calls that lack existing data, optimizing API usage and ensuring data integrity.**

 ## Learnings and Insights